 |Alternative payment methods||2.59% plus $0.49|

 |Pay with Venmo||3.49% plus $0.49|

-PayPal charges fees for buying and selling cryptocurrencies.
+PayPal charges fees for consumers who buy and sell cryptocurrencies.

 |Cryptocurrency Purchase or Sale Amount||Fee|

 |$5-$24.99||$0.99 plus spread|

 |$75-$200||$2.49 plus spread|

 Sending and receiving donations via PayPal will also involve fees.
 Both merchants and consumers pay 2.89% per domestic transaction plus $0.30, but if your nonprofit is designated a 501(c)(3), you can sign up for discounted fees.
 International donations will cost you an additional 1.50% each.